-A mistake I see happening very often is that companies simply don’t give the right importance to user research.
-They don’t want to put give the effort into it.
+A mistake I see happening very often is that companies simply don’t give the right importance to customer research.
+They don’t want to put give effort into it.
 Mainly because they feel the pressure of having results, so they jump to the next step too quickly.

 Now, because most of us start from our own network, we actually almost surely manage to find some initial clients.
 That gives us confidence that what we are doing is exactly what we should be doing.

-So, strong of this amazing first results, we keep going.
-Until we are stuck and we start wondering what happened and why we are not getting more clients.
+So, strong of these amazing first results, we keep going.
+Until we are stuck and start wondering what happened and why we are not getting more clients.
 We panic and we take random, harmful decisions which will just pave the road to failure.

-This leads us to the first benefit or running user research.
+This leads us to the first benefit of running customer research.
 If you know your audience, you will build a product or a service that actually fulfills a need.
 When you do this, you can then appeal to more people than your close network.
 That’s how you can aim at scaling your business and get more clients.

-Another key reason why user research is so important is that it opens up a lot more opportunities than you originally thought of.
+Another key reason why customer research is so important is that it opens up a lot more opportunities than you originally thought.

-Getting back to the origin of The BD School, when I first thought of it, I wanted to build a network of business developers and “lend” them to.
+Getting back to the origin of The BD School, when I first thought of it, I wanted to build a network of business developers and “lend” them.
 When I started asking around, I actually realized that the main issue was not finding people.
 But it was finding knowledgeable professionals.